mn416/QPULib/README.md

 max throughput of 750M vector instructions per second (250M cycles divided by 4 cycles-per-instruction times 12 QPUs).
 Or: 12B operations per second (750M instructions times 16 vector elements).
-As QPU instructions can in some cases deliver two results at a time, the Pi's QPUs are often advertised at 24 [GFLOPS](https://en.wikipedia.org/wiki/FLOPS).
+QPU instructions can in some cases deliver two results at a time, so the Pi's QPUs are often advertised at 24 [GFLOPS](https://en.wikipedia.org/wiki/FLOPS).

 The QPUs are part of the Raspberry Pi's graphics pipeline.
 If you're